bnfour/mx-mods/readme.md

 ### There's nothing in the console after the actual game starts?
 _tl;dr: `tail -f MelonLoader/Latest.log`_

 For whatever reason, the built-in MelonLoader console does not display logs after the game (as opposed to the config app) starts.
-This includes messages about loading the mods and any messages they produce.
+This includes messages about loading the mods and any messages (warnings, errors) they produce.

-The log file, located at `MelonLoader/Latest.log`, is still updated in real time with all data.
-You can use any tool to monitor the file.
+The log file, located at `MelonLoader/Latest.log`, is still updated in real time.
+You can use any tool to monitor the file contents, such as ubiquitous `tail`, for example.

 # Building from source
 This repo is a run-of-the-mill .NET solution targeting .NET 4.7.2.